 Effects of anxiety range in type and severity, and include:

 - Physical illness (constant worry can run down your immune system)

 - Isolation (in order to avoid feeling more anxious, you may begin avoiding a number of situations)

-- Addiction (Drug/Alcohol, Eating Disorders, Internet, Shopping, Gambling, Sex, Love)
+- Substance Abuse and Harmful Habits (Drug/Alcohol, Eating Disorders, Internet, Shopping, Gambling, Sex, Love)

 - Strained relationships with peers, friends and family members